qboxo/qboxo.github.io/README.md

 # Corey Qureshi
-writer, musician, parent<br/>

 Corey Qureshi (they/them) is a writer, musician, and parent based in Philadelphia.
 Through poetry, fiction and nonfiction, their work focuses on the exploitative conditions of "unskilled" labor under capitalism, interpersonal relationships and identity.
 They work at an LGBTQ+ center.
 They're a Taurus that loves Nintendo, sunlight, clean spaces, and eating. <br/><br/>
+# MUSIC
+<a href="https://soundcloud.com/qboxzo"> BOXZO on Soundcloud</a><br/>
+<a href="https://s-ame-kh.bandcamp.com/releases"> NSA: a meditation on hypersexuality & lack of intimacy </a>
 # WRITINGS
 2020<br/><br/>
 <a href="https://www.etsy.com/listing/818134214/stone-fruit-issue-03?ref=listing_published_alert"> "Flutter" in <i> Stone Fruit Mag 03</i></a><br/>
 <a href="https://www.broadstreetreview.com/film-tv/hulu-presents-season-2-of-ramy"> Review of <i>Ramy</i> Season Two </a> <br/>